 During Kirby's tenure Virginia has advanced to six NCAA tournaments, winning three regional championships and advancing to the 2014 and 2015 College World Series.
 After reaching the CWS Finals for the first time in program history in 2014, the Cavaliers returned in 2015 and defeated Vanderbilt in the best-of-three series to win the program's first NCAA national championship.

 Kirby's primary duties include assisting with the day-to-day development of position players as well as camps and other administrative duties.
 He serves as the Cavaliers' first-base coach during games.
-During his tenure Virginia has advanced to two NCAA tournaments, while making one super regional appearance.

 After serving as the Georgetown volunteer assistant coach in 2010, Kirby was elevated to an assistant coach in 2011 and served as the team's first base coach.
 While at Georgetown, he managed the travel, equipment and camp budgets and planned and executed practice schedules for all hitters and catchers.
 Kirby also helped develop student-athlete weight lifting, nutrition and running programs and assisted with the management of Georgetown baseball summer and fall camps.

 Kirby was an assistant coach and recruiting coordinator at Villanova for the 2007 and 2008 seasons.
 He also was responsible for a recruiting class at Villanova that was rated among the top-100 in the country by Collegiate Baseball.

 Prior to his time at Villanova, Kirby served as an assistant coach at Brown in 2006, where he helped to oversee all areas of the program.
 The Bears compiled a 12-8 record in Ivy League conference play during the season.